serkannpolatt/serkannpolatt/README.md

 Jr.Data Scientist
 ------------------------------------
-Currently working on Machine Learning, Deep Learning.
+Presently, I am engaged in the field of Machine Learning, Deep Learning, and Image Processing
 ------------------------------------
 ### I am currently serving as an Intern Junior Data Scientist at Big-A Digital Transformation, while also pursuing a degree in Management Information Systems at Atatürk University.
 I have a passion for working with datasets and I showcase my Python-based analysis on this platform.
 You can review the notebooks I have created to solve real-world problems and my progress in this field.
 Thanks to my contributions on Kaggle, I have achieved mastery status, which you can verify by visiting my profile ([link](https://www.kaggle.com/serkanp)).
 Additionally, my cousin and I collaborate on a blog covering data science and various other topics on our joint website , ([Softforware](https://softforware.tech/)).